-†Normally offered in both sessions as a complete course.
+[†]Normally offered in both sessions as a complete course.
 At enrolment students are grouped into the appropriate session.

 Hours per week

-- SESS ION 1 SESSI ION 2
+SESS ION 1 SESS ION 2

-Lab.
+, Lab.
 Lab.

-STAGE 5 Lec.
+STAGE .
+5 Lec.
 Tut.
 Lec.
 Tut.

-8.152 Structures 3 1 3 · 1
+8.152 Structures 3 1 3 1

-8.161 Engineering Mathematics 11 11 11 11
+8.161 Engineering Mathematics 11 14 11 14

-8.301 Systems Engineering 1 1 1 1.
+8.301 Systems Engineering 1 1 1.
+1.

-8.531 Water Engineering 2 1 1 1 2 1 11
+8.531 Water Engineering 2 1 11 21 1 1 1

-7 1 43 73 43
+73 43 73 43

-STAGE 6 / 2 2 2 2
+STAGE , 6

-8.252 Civil Engineering Materials 2 3 ĩ õ õ
+8.154 Structures 2 2 2 2

-8.254 Civil Engineering Materials ŏ Ô ž 4
+Civil Engineering Materials 3 1 0 0

-8.632 Civil Engineering 1 1 0 1 1 0
+8.254 Civil Engineering Materials 0 0 2 4 0

-General Studies Elective 1 1 1 1
+8.632 Civil Engineering General Studies Elective 1 1 1 1 1 1 1 - 1

-71 31 6 1 6 1
+71 31 61 6 1

-The School consists of the Departments of Electric Power Engineering, Communications, Control Engineering, Electronic Computation and Solid-State Electronics and is thus well-suited to offer undergraduate and postgraduate training in all branches of the profession of electrical engineering.
-The School's building and facilities are being expanded and its programmes are constantly under review to meet the ever changing challenges of present and future needs.
+The School consists of the Departments of Electric Power Engineering, Communications, Control Engineering, Electronic Computation and Solid-State Electronics and is well-suited to offer undergraduate and postgraduate training in all branches of the profession of electrical engineering.
+The School's teaching and research programmes are constantly under review to meet the ever changing challenges of present and future needs.

-The School offers a full-time course of four years' duration leading to the degree of Bachelor of Engineering, and a six-year parttime course for the degree of Bachelor of Science (Engineering).
+The School offers a full-time course of four years' duration leading to the degree of Bachelor of Engineering, and a six-year part-time course for the degree of Bachelor of Science (Engineering).
 The courses may also be completed by a combination of part-time and full-time study.
 Graduate courses are described elsewhere.